Fall-2021-Stat-340/FinalProject/ProgressReport.md

 A summary of your next steps (e.g., your goals for the remainder of November, other methods/models you want to try, etc.).

+For our fourth question we hope to do k-means clustering of the other countries using the indicators we found were important in our analysis between the United States and Mexico.

 These are the goals we would like to achieve by the listed dates in November.

 11/19: Finalize what indicators we want to use and find a correlation with against GDP for the US and Mexico.
 Also finalize what methods we want to use to answer each of our statistical questions and begin developing those.